andrewSharo/StrVCTVRE/README.md

 ```
 conda activate StrVCTVRE_py_2.7
 ```
-to activate this new conda environment.
-Continue to Step 5.
+which will activate this new conda environment.
+If this is successful, continue to Step 5.

 If you were not able to use the yml file to create a new conda environment, you will need to manually install the following packages: